jvick1/Intro_to_SOL/staking/ReadMe.md

 node create_stake_account.js
 ```

-Now that we have some funds in the wallet we can set up the staked account.
-It generates a new keypair for the stake account, calculates the minimum required rent, specifies the amount to stake, and creates a stake account transaction.
-The transaction is then sent and confirmed on the Solana network.
+Now that we have some funds in the wallet we can set up the `staked account`.  **It generates a new keypair for the stake account, calculates the minimum required rent, specifies the amount to stake, and creates a stake account transaction.** The transaction is then sent and confirmed on the Solana network.
 The code prints the transaction ID, the stake account's balance in SOL, and its activation status.
-This process allows users to stake SOL tokens, contributing to network security and earning rewards while monitoring the account's status.
-Note: the addition of StakeProgram in the required packages.
+This process allows users to stake SOL tokens, contributing to network security and earning rewards while monitoring the account's status. **Note:** The addition of StakeProgram in the required packages.

 ```
 const { Connection, clusterApiUrl, LAMPORTS_PER_SOL, Keypair, Authorized, Lockup, sendAndConfirmTransaction, StakeProgram } = require("@solana/web3.js");